jeremyfromearth/pixelspace/README.md

             @color "orange"
             @rectange @x, @y, 100, 100
 ```
-The init method initializes instance variable.
-This can also be done inside the constructor, but it is important to also call the constructor of the super-class as well.
+The init method initializes instance variable, which can also be done within the constructor.
+However, when using the constructor, it is important to also call the constructor of the super-class.
 The `step()` method is intended for updating data and values and the `render()` method is for calling drawing commands.
 <br/>
 Example of initializing a `Player`:
 ```